 Processes for identifying and confirming assets held should be reviewed and amended.
 The formal valuation cycle itself is insufficient to gain the appropriate assurances that assets are classified correctly.
 The council should continue to progress the CG review.
-Having recognised that the council is using common good assets for the provision of council services, an appropriate lease arrangement must be set up.
+Having recognised that the council is using common good assets for the provision of council services, the council should ensure that suitable financial recharging for use by Council Services should be set-up.